What is ADHD?

 - Feeling like you need a substance to feel “normal”

-- Feeling like you need a substance to cure your disorder symptoms before an event
+- Feeling like you need a substance to help your disorder symptoms before an event

 About Cliffside Malibu